sinesy/GitBookLegacy/EE7-3-3-7-Import-export-start-time.md

 ### Import-export wait time

-if specified, it represents wait time \(expressed in seconds\) after which all processes will be executed, on a regular basis.
+This is an optional field:                                                                                                                                                                                    if specified, it represents wait time \(expressed in seconds\) after which all processes will be executed, on a regular basis.
 It is used together with "Import/export start time".
 if not specified, it is assumed a wait time of 1 hour.

 ---